-Lenovo PCs are bundled with Superfish that bypasses your https security.
+Lenovo PCs were bundled with Superfish that bypasses your https security (in 2015).

 Lenovo has been bundling it’s PCs with Superfish.
 The company claims that there are no issues with this software.

 The problem is that Superfish is designed to bypass the security and encryption you get when you visit a site using https.
 Superfish can then see passwords, bank account details and other personal information.

 Lenovo has disabled the software for new shipments.
 If you have a machine with Superfish installed, you can remove it through the Windows uninstall.
 However, the digital certificate remains which also needs to be removed as this can be used by other applications to bypass security.